 Related Body Corporate has the meaning given in the Corporations Act 2001 (Cth).

 SaaS means the software as a service specified in an Order, but excluding any Third Party Materials.

-Software means on-premise software licensed and delivered under the applicable Order, but excluding any Third Party Materials.
+Software means on-premise software (including any server-side and client-side software) licensed and delivered under the applicable Order, but excluding any Third Party Materials.

 Solution means any combination of the Software, SaaS, Deliverables, Third Party Materials, Support Services, Professional Services, or Documentation provided by FMI Works or its third parties.